mars-sim/mars-sim/README.md

 ## OS Platforms

-Assume that OpenJDK 17 is being used.
+mars-sim jar binary currently works on Windows, Linux or macOS based systems.

-The standard ZIP distribution can work on Linux or Windows based systems.
+Below are the peculiaries of setting up Java in each OS platform.

 ### Linux